Mike Chaplin: Career, adult life and death

 Chaplin appeared as the resident art expert on the Channel 4 programme Watercolour Challenge with Hannah Gordon, which began in 1998 and ran for three series.
 Chaplin also filmed an hour-long follow-up video, made to accompany the series.

-In 2002, Chaplin was commissioned to produce a series of handling sheets of watercolour techniques for the Tate Gallery to accompany the Thomas Girtin Exhibition (Summer 2002) and demonstrated painting techniques during the El Greco Exhibition at the National Gallery (2004).
+In 2002, Chaplin was commissioned to produce a series of handling sheets of watercolour techniques for the Tate Gallery to accompany the Thomas Girtin Exhibition (Summer 2002).

-2003 saw Chaplin filming for BBC Two's Open University Art History Unit, following in the steps of J. M. W. Turner and re-creating some of his paintings of the Lake District.
-In 2005 he worked with the Tate Gallery again, recording audio notes on the Turner exhibits for the gallery's Turner, Whistler & Monet exhibition.
+2003 saw Chaplin filming for BBC Two's Open University Art History Unit, following in the footsteps of J. M. W. Turner and re-creating some of his paintings of the Lake District.

+In 2004, Chaplin demonstrated painting techniques during the El Greco Exhibition at the National Gallery (2004).

+In 2005, he worked with the Tate Gallery again, recording audio notes on the Turner exhibits for the gallery's Turner, Whistler & Monet exhibition.

-In 2007 Chaplin was given the opportunity to use pigments that had been ground by J M W Turner into watercolour.
+In 2007, Chaplin was given the opportunity to use pigments that had been ground by J. M. W. Turner into watercolour.
 Chaplin subsequently used the paint to film Turner's watercolour techniques for a permanent exhibition at Tate Britain in London.

+In 2010, he presented a DVD, The Challenge of Watercolour.

-In 2011 Chaplin worked with the family of J M W Turner to establish the Turner Award for Watercolour as part of the Royal Academy Summer Exhibition, and was himself the recipient of the award in 2011.
+In 2011, Chaplin worked with the family of J. M. W. Turner to establish the Turner Award for Watercolour as part of the Royal Academy Summer Exhibition, and was himself the recipient of the award in 2011.

+In 2013, a major retrospective of Chaplin’s work and career was presented by Maidstone Museum.

+Following the death of his wife, Gay, in 2014, Chaplin relocated to Savannah, Georgia, USA, and subsequently married his second wife, June.

+In 2016, Chaplin was honoured to paint in the Mall, London, at H.M.
+Queen Elizabeth II’s Patron's Lunch, the culminating event of her 90th birthday celebrations.

-Chaplin's work, both in painting and printmaking, is included in many public and private collections worldwide, including those of HM The Queen, HM The Queen Mother, ex-King Constantine of the Hellenes, Prince and Princess Michael of Kent, the Ashmolean Museum in Oxford, and the Fitzwilliam Museum in Cambridge.
-One of his murals also decorates the boardroom of the Daily Express offices.
+Chaplin's work, both in painting and printmaking, is included in many public and private collections worldwide, including those of HM Queen Elizabeth II, HM Queen Elizabeth The Queen Mother, ex-King Constantine of the Hellenes, Prince and Princess Michael of Kent, the Ashmolean Museum in Oxford, and the Fitzwilliam Museum in Cambridge.
+One of his large murals also decorates the boardroom of the Daily Express offices in London.